Yudhishthirsh/instagramDataScraper/README.md

 4)After reaching InstagramHashtagDataScraper directory run below command to create the Python path over all the directories and files in the project.

 a) Command for Windows OS:

             command = $env:PYTHONPATH = "Absolute Path of Directory;$env:PYTHONPATH" # Abslolute path of this "InstagramHashtagDataScraper" directory

-            While entering Absolute path of the directory ensure to change backword Slash (/) into forward slash(\) inside the path in case when running in windows machine.
+ While entering Absolute path of the directory ensure to change backward Slash (/) into forward slash(\) inside the path in case when running in windows                    machine.

+To run this script in cmd.exe in windows os :

+                  set PYTHONPATH=Absolute path of the directory;%PYTHONPATH%

+                  No need of changing backward slashes in (/) while using cmd.exe

 b) Command for linux OS:

             Command : export PYTHONPATH="Absolute Path of Directory" # Abslolute path of this "InstagramHashtagDataScraper" directory i your linux machine